wwendy233/Plaza-Dataset/README.md

 This dataset comprises images and Inertial Measurement Unit (IMU) data, etc. These sequences recorded at different times (day and night) in an open circular plaza.
 You can download them from [here].

-*(The download link and the sensor details will be updated upon acceptance of the paper.)*
+*(The download link and the sensor details will be updated upon acceptance of the associated research paper.)*

 ![Plaza Image](plaza.png)